camwood23/GoTicTacToe/README.md

 # GoTicTacToe
-Learning to program in go at Google IO Lenoir. <br />
+Learning to program in Go at Google IO Lenoir. <br />
 Ended up working on something different at the IO.... <br />
 But still making this!